glide-browser/glide/src/glide/docs/api.md

 - `show`
 - `hide`
-- `autohide` (animated) shows the bar when the cursor is hovering over it's default position
+- `autohide` (animated) shows the bar when the cursor is hovering over its default position

 This works for both horizontal and vertical tabs.